Online colleges in Indiana are abundant as the state is highly committed to establishing one of the best higher education systems in the country.

 Editorial Listing ShortCode:

-- Indiana CPA Society Scholars Program: Year-long mentorship; Business clothing, meals, limo rides to firms and businesses employing CPAs, academic gift of $500, a CPA mentor and a college or scholarship letter of recommendation
+- Indiana CPA Society Scholars Program: Provides year-long mentorship, business clothing, meals, limo rides to firms and businesses employing CPAs, an academic gift of $500, a CPA mentor, and a college or scholarship letter of recommendation

 - Medical Group Management Association (MGMA) Midwest Section Scholarships: Varies

-Also, it can be helpful to consult the financial aid office at the school you plan to attend.
-They can tell you about financial aid resources you may not find elsewhere!
+It can be helpful to consult the financial aid office at the school you plan to attend as well.
+They can potentially tell you about financial aid resources you may not find elsewhere!

 Indiana Online Education Resources